Blog Home / Financial Terms / Excel for Finance: A Comprehensive Guide to the Top 5 Most Popular Functions

 3. =FV: Calculating the Future Value of an Investment

-The =FV function is used to calculate the future value of an investment based on an initial investment, periodic interest rate, and number of periods.
-This function is often used to project the value of an investment at a future date.
+The =FV function is instrumental in computing the future value of an investment.
+It considers the initial investment, a periodic interest rate, and the total number of periods.
+This function is crucial for estimating the worth of an investment at a specified future date.

 =FV(interest rate, number of periods, payment, present value, type)